‘I just couldn’t believe what happened’: Tesla crashes into Central Texas garage

-LEANDER, Texas (KXAN) — It’s a trip Swarajyalaxmi Rao makes often: From her home in the Houston area to her son’s in Leander.
+LEANDER, Texas (KXAN) — It’s a trip Swarajyalaxmi Rao makes often: from her home in the Houston area to her son’s place in Leander.

-Swarajyalaxmi said after the Tesla hit her son’s car, it reversed by itself and sped backwards across the street and ramming into the neighbors’ garage before finally coming to a stop.
+Swarajyalaxmi said after the Tesla hit her son’s car, it reversed by itself, sped backwards across the street and rammed into the neighbors’ garage before finally coming to a stop.

 Video of the incident was posted on YouTube.